officelearn/azure-docs.sv-se/articles/cognitive-services/containers/includes/create-container-instances-resource-from-azure-cli.md

 apiVersion: 2018-10-01
 location: # < Valid location >
 name: # < Container Group name >
-imageRegistryCredentials: # This is required when pulling a non-public image
+imageRegistryCredentials: # This is only required if you are pulling a non-public image that requires authentication to access.
   - server: containerpreview.azurecr.io
     username: # < The username for the preview container registry >
     password: # < The password for the preview container registry >